 Employer-sponsored paid leave programs.

 An increasing number of employers provide paid leave for employees taking on family caregiving roles.
-Ask your Human Resources department if they have any programs that allow you to get paid as a family caregiver.
+Therefore, it’s worth asking your Human Resources department if they have programs that allow you to get paid as a family caregiver.

 Home and community-based services programs.